Kurier system: Description

-Sending a message using Kurier started as before, the message was prepared using the Navy's kurzsignale encoding method that reduced messages to a short series of four-letter codes, and then encrypted using the Naval Enigma machine.
+Sending a message using Kurier started as before, prepared the message using the Navy's kurzsignale encoding method.
+This reduced the messages to a short series of four-letter codes, which were then encrypted using the Naval Enigma machine.
 Conventional transmission of the kurzsignale would then continue in Morse code.

-Kurier was a simple system largely consisting of the KZG 44/2, the "Gerber".
-The main component was an aluminium disk with 85 small iron bars along the outer edge, connected on a small hinge that allowed them to be rotated flat along the edge of the disk or at an angle out from it.
+Kurier was a simple system largely consisting of the KZG 44/2, the "Geber" (from German "Impulsgeber").
+The main component was an aluminium disk with 85 small iron bars along the outer edge.
+The bars were connected to the disk using a small hinge that allowed them to be rotated to either lie flat along the edge of the disk or at an angle out from it.
 The kurzsignale Morse code was entered onto the disk by encoding dots with one bar pushed in and dashes with two adjacent bars.
 There was a gap between the bars equal to three times the length of the bar.
 After one entire letter was encoded, one position was skipped to produce a longer pause and indicate the end of the letter.
 The first 25 bars on the disk were always set to the dot pattern, to provide a timing signal, followed by another five unset positions.